Teaching schools: a guide for potential applicants

-We expect you to offer a range of professional development opportunities for teachers and school support staff, extending your strong learning culture to schools you work with.
-These must build on initial teacher training and induction.
-You will:
+We expect you to offer a range of evidence-based professional development opportunities for teachers and school support staff, extending your strong learning culture to schools you work with.
+These must build on initial teacher training and induction and will:

-- identify the best teachers and leaders from across the alliance to provide school-based professional development
+- identify the best teachers and leaders from across the alliance to provide school-led professional development

 - tailor development to meet the specific needs of schools

 - offer coaching and mentoring